argilla-io/distilabel/docs/sections/learn/steps/generator_steps.md

 load_hub_dataset.load()
 ```

-We see that creating a step to load a dataset from the hub is almost the same as loading it directly using `datasets.load_dataset`, with one remark, we have to call `.load()` on our step.
+We see that creating a step to load a dataset from the Hugging Face Hub is almost the same as loading it directly using `datasets.load_dataset`, with one remark, we have to call `.load()` on our step.
 The reason for this extra step is because internally we want to do the actual processing at the correct moment in the whole pipeline, we don't just need to take care of this call because we are working with it outside of a `Pipeline`.

 And let's request the following batch: